Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document_TriQueta.md

 ## Instructions for Purchase Drop

+The above transaction can only be performed by an Admin having an Admin resource that will give the special capability to any user to purchase drop simply .

 To Purchase NFT with any Drop we have to give the following fields:

 - dropId